DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ms.dyn365.ops.version: 10.0.34
 ---

-# Data Anonymization (NEW PRODUCT PREVIEW ONLY)
+# Data Anonymization (Feature in Development PREVIEW ONLY)
-Please note all features outlined below are currently available under preview only and will be available for general release at a later date
+Please note all features outlined below are considered to be under  preview  and may be subject to change or further development

 ## Data Anonymization Overview

 Data Anonymization is a process that allows for information to be scrambled after a database copy or when restored from production into a sandbox environment.
 The process can assist in protecting sensitive or personal information like names, bank accounts, addresses and more from people who should or do not require visibility of sensitive data.
-The process can be used to protect data and confidentiality but still allow necessary third parties-access to your environment.
+The process can be used to protect data and confidentiality but still allow necessary third parties access to your environment.

 ### Enable-Feature

-Data Anonymization has a separate Feature Key from Core extensions and from Release 10.0.36.20240530 is licensed as an individual product.
-Data Anonymization must be enabled via Feature management in addition to the [Core Extensions](../Release-notes.md#feature-management) Feature Key.
+Data Anonymization has a separate Feature Key from Core extensions and is licensed as an individual product from Release 10.0.36.20240530.
+It must be enabled via Feature management in addition to the [Core Extensions](../Release-notes.md#feature-management) Feature Key.
 To Utilise Data Anonymization Enable the following feature in D365 Feature management:

-- Data anonymization
+- Core Extensions - Data anonymization

 Press **Check for updates** to refresh the feature management list if the above feature is not visible.